College of Physicians and Surgeons Pakistan

 The College of Physicians and Surgeons Pakistan (طبیب و جراح کالج پاکستان, abbreviated as CPSP) is a regulatory college established in 1962 by a special act of the Parliament of Pakistan to oversee the postgraduate medical education and professional development.
 It offers certifications following postgraduate training in specialties of medicine, surgery and dentistry.
-It is the only postgraduate medical examining body in Pakistan.

 History

-The college was established in 1962 through an act of parliament and by the untiring efforts of 50 eminent physicians in Pakistan under the leadership of Wajid Ali Khan Burki, then Federal Minister of Health.
-In 1965, the Library of the College of Physicians and Surgeons Pakistan was established and since its inception has acquired latest medical literature and served as a focal point in supporting postgraduate medical education.
-The Journal of the College of Physicians and Surgeons Pakistan began publication in 1991.
+The college was established in 1962 through an act of parliament, under the leadership of the then-Minister of Health Wajid Ali Khan Burki.
+In 1965, the Library of the College of Physicians and Surgeons Pakistan was established and since its inception has acquired latest medical literature and served as a focal point in supporting postgraduate medical education in the country.
+The CPSP started publishing Journal of the College of Physicians and Surgeons Pakistan in 1991.

 Regional campuses

-The regional campuses are located in:
+The regional campuses of the CPSP are located in: